learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 any time you need to keep track of a list of unique values, it's a good data structure to consider!
 In our case, it's a bit more straightforward to use than an object, since an object is really meant for storing key-value pairs, and all we really care about are the keys.
-Here's how we can use it:
+Here's how we can use a `Set`:

 ```js
 function hasTargetSum(array, target) {